All Guides About Start Here

 Every page has a unique title tag, 50–65 characters

-Meta descriptions are 120–160 characters, unique, include the primary keyword
+Meta descriptions are 120–160 characters, unique, and include the main search term

-One H1 per page, matching or echoing the title tag
+One H1 (the main heading) per page, lining up with the title tag

-H2s appear in featured snippets.
-Structure them as direct answers to questions users actually search.
+H2s often show up in Google's featured boxes at the top of search results.
+Phrase them as direct answers to questions people search.

-Internal links use descriptive anchor text — not "click here"
+Internal links use descriptive wording — not "click here"

-Anchor text is a direct relevance signal.
-"See our micro-SaaS pricing guide" beats "click here" every time.
+The wording of a link is a direct hint to Google about what the page is about.
+"See our small subscription business pricing guide" beats "click here" every time.

 External links have rel="nofollow noopener noreferrer"